Cryosphere-MUD/critic/README.md

-Critic is a prototype static Lua validator targetted at MusicMUD, written in python.
+Critic is a experimental static Lua validator targetted at MusicMUD, written in python.